Gahadavala dynasty: Claimed descendants

 The bardic chronicles of Rajputana claim that the Rathore rulers of Jodhpur State descended from the family of the Gahadavala ruler Jayachandra.
 For example, according to Prithviraj Raso, Rathore was an epithet of Jayachandra (Jaichand).
 The rulers of the Manda feudal estate, who described themselves as Rathore, traced their ancestry to Jayachandra's alleged brother Manikyachandra (Manik Chand).
 These claims are of later origin, and their historical veracity is doubtful.

-A Muslim account claims that the Bundelas were descendants of Gaharwar Rajput (Gahadavala) men from Khangar concubines.
 The rulers of Bijaipur-Kantit feudal estate near Mirzapur also described themselves as Gahrwars, and claimed descent from the Gahadavalas.

+The records of the Bundela rulers of the Orchha State trace their ancestry to the solar dynasty through Hemkaran alias Pancham Singh, a Gahadavala (Gaharwar) chief of Varanasi.
+Henry Miers Elliot, based on the testimony of a "Mohammedan historian", believed that the Bundelas of Orchha descended from a Gahadavala ("Gaharwar Rajput") and his Khangar concubine.

 Administration

 The Gahadavalas controlled their territory through semi-independent feudatory chiefs, whose various titles included Rāṇaka, Mahānāyaka, Mahārāja and Rāja.

 The king's officials were known as amātyas.
 Their duties are described in Lakshmidhara's Kṛtya-Kalpataru.
 The most important court positions included:

 The yuvaraja (heir apparent) and other princes announced grants in their own name, while the grants made by the queens were announced by the king.

 The territory directly ruled by the Gahadavala monarch was sub-divided into several administrative divisions: